tubav/fiteagle/README.md

 FITeagle
 ========

-Future Internet Testbed Experimentation.
+Future Internet Testbed Experimentatin Framework.

-Documentation under src/site/markdown (generate HTML by running "mvn -N site").
+For further information please have a look at [http://fiteagle.org](http://fiteagle.org).